-Bankruptcy may be the right solution for you if you have major debt problems.
+Bankruptcy may be the right solution for you if you have debt problems.
 Declaring bankruptcy in the UK will allow you to waive or write off the debts that have become unmanageable for you.

-Going bankrupt will reduce your debt load since all the unsecured loans you have defaulted on can usually be written off.
+Going Bankrupt will reduce your debt load since all the unsecured loans you have defaulted on can usually be written off.

 Protection Against Legal Action

-Once you secure a bankruptcy order, your insolvency is formally acknowledged.
+Once you secure a Bankruptcy order, your insolvency is formally acknowledged.
 This offers a measure of protection against creditors since they can no longer take any legal action against you to recover the money you owe.

 No Additional Charges

-Declaring bankruptcy will also stop any additional fees and penalties.
+Declaring Bankruptcy will also stop any additional fees and penalties.
 This means that your creditors cannot apply further charges and interest payments on you.

-After you declare bankruptcy, you will not have to maintain contact with your creditors, and you will stop hearing from them.
+After you declare Bankruptcy, you will not have to maintain contact with your creditors, and you will stop hearing from them.